-The white grape variety is a new variety between Duc de Buccleugh (Muscat d'Alexandrie - open flowering) x Ezeréves Magyarország Emléke (Millennium grape).
+The white grape variety is a new variety between Duc de Buccleugh (Muscat d'Alexandrie - open-pollinated) x Ezeréves Magyarország Emléke (Millennium Grape).
 Synonyms are Erzsébet Királyné Emléke, Erzsébet Szoeloe, Mathiász 165, Memory of Queen Elizabeth, Regina Elisabetta and Souvenir de la Reine Elisabeth.
-The crossing was made by János Mathiász (1838-1921) in 1870, who was an ardent admirer of the Austrian Empress or Hungarian Queen Elisabeth (1837-1898).
-On the occasion of her 50th birthday in 1887, "Sisi" was served a wine made of it (piquantly, she did not like wine at all).
-The variety was a cross-breeding partner of the new Pölöskei Muskotaly variety.
-It is mainly used as a table grape.
-As a wine grape it produces golden yellow white wines with muscatel.
-The variety is cultivated in the Leopold Auer winery in the Austrian Kamptal and produces a grape brandy.
-In 2016, no stock was reported (Kym Anderson).
+The cross was made by János Mathiász (1838-1921) in 1870, who was an ardent admirer of the Austrian Empress or Hungarian Queen Elizabeth (1837-1898).
+On the occasion of her 50th birthday in 1887, "Sisi" was served a wine from it (interestingly, she did not like wine at all).
+The variety was a crossing partner of the new variety Pölöskei Muskotaly.
+It is mainly used as table grape.
+As a wine grape, it produces golden-yellow white wines with a muscat tone.
+The variety is cultivated at the Leopold Auer winery in the Austrian Kamptal and a grape spirit is produced.
+No stock was reported in 2016 (Kym Anderson).